CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-Deployment-Guide/Upgrade-NetQ/Upgrade-Platform-Appliance/_index.md

 The <img src="https://icons.cumulusnetworks.com/01-Interface-Essential/50-Navigate/navigation-right-circle-1_1.svg", height="18", width="18"/> is only visible after you enter your tar file information.
     {{%/notice%}}

-5. xxx

 6. Activate the NetQ Software.

-7. Restore?

 ## Upgrade Your Platform Using the NetQ CLI